Tommyjak/watchdog_rtes/README.md

    ```bash
    minicom -D /dev/ttyACM0 -b 9600
    ```

+   IMP!
+To make sure the Raspberry Pi Pico is accessible via the file /dev/ttyACM0, you need to add the command:
+   `stdio_init_all();`
+   in the main.c file of the src/serial directory.
 5. To exit the minicom interface press `Ctrl + A` followed by `X` and then `Enter`.

 ## Important note